citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Citra SDL: graceful shutdown on application close ([#6102](https://github.com/citra-emu/citra/pull/6102)) by [ian-h-chamberlain](https://github.com/ian-h-chamberlain)

 When closing Citra SDL, the command line counterpart to our normal GUI version that most people will be used to, the window would remain open unintentionally which required a forceful shutdown to close properly.
 This would result in cleanup tasks, such as video dumping, failing.
-Which isn’t very nice if you’ve just spent a long time working on a video just to lose it!
+This isn’t very nice if you’ve just spent a long time working on a video just to lose it!

 By implementing a graceful shutdown, the window will close normally and a standard cleanup can be utilized.
 This results in better closing practices for the SDL version of Citra, and ensures that any data is not lost either!